ufal/npfl138/exam/questions.md

   formulas (you can describe either the original formulation or the reset gate applied after the matrix multiplication, both are fine).
 [10]

-- Why the usual dropout cannot be used on recurrent state?
+- Why the usual dropout should not be used on recurrent state?
 Describe how the problem can be alleviated with variational dropout.
 [5]

 - Describe LayerNorm (including its parameters and their size), and write down